deoac/Semi-Literate/docs/markdown/Literate.md

 ```
 ### `$line-numbers`
 It can be useful to print line numbers in the code listing.
-It defaults to True.
+It currently defaults to True.

 ```
   160|